-NAHQ Next is the only conference designed exclusively for healthcare quality professionals.
+NAHQ Next is the only healthcare quality conference designed exclusively for professionals like you.

 Our esteemed and impactful speakers bring cutting-edge and actionable education that will deepen your knowledge, helping you advance the profession, and support your success in the ever-expanding role in healthcare quality.
 Earn up to 18 CPHQ and nursing contact hours through session participation and poster viewing.

-Share insights and build connections with professionals like you working in all areas of quality from a variety of environments and levels of experience.
+The healthcare conference where you can share insights and build connections with healthcare quality professionals like you working in all areas of quality from a variety of environments and levels of experience.

 Find empowering and innovative solutions to the broad range of challenges you face every day in improving the quality of care and reducing costs.